vnspoj/vnspoj.github.io/_wiki/geometry/halfplane-intersection.md

 ---
 layout: wiki
 wiki: true
-title: Half-plane intersection - S&I algorithm in O(N logN)
+title: "Half-plane intersection - S&I algorithm in O(N logN)"
 ---
-# Half-plane intersection

 In this article we will discuss the problem of computing the intersection of a set of half-planes.
 Such an intersection can be conveniently represented as a convex region/polygon, where every point inside of it is also inside all of the half-planes, and it is this polygon that we're trying to find or construct.
 We give some initial intuition for the problem, describe a $O(N \log N)$ approach known as the Sort-and-Incremental algorithm and give some sample applications of this technique.